Getting Started with Hierarchy Budget

 Don’t judge.
 Just observe.

-The pyramid shows fill percentage for each level - how much of that level’s target budget you’ve actually allocated.
+The hierarchy shows fill percentage for each level - how much of that level’s target budget you’ve actually allocated.

 What the Fill Means